ninogarcia/Sales-Data-Case-Study/README.md

 ## Introduction
 This exploratory analysis case study is towards Capstone project requirement for Google Data Analytics Professional Certificate.
 The case study involves a Dataset of Sales Data.

-The analysis will follow the 6 phases of the Data Analysis process: Ask, Prepare, Process, Analyze, and Act (APPAA).
+The analysis will follow the 6 phases of the Data Analysis process: Ask, Prepare, Analyze, and Act (APAA).

 ## ASK